In this lesson, the student will learn how to blend words. They will also discuss the concept of ‘mansplaining’.

 Rebecca Solnit, American writer, explains the concept of mansplaining.
 The student answers questions related to the concept.

-The student reads a Wikipedia entry about the origin of mansplaining and answers reading comprehension questions.
+The student reads a Wikipedia entry about the origin of the term mansplaining and answers reading comprehension questions.

 Video: Mansplaining in real life